-- 1. ENROLL by:

-- 2. VISIT the Experian IdentityWorks website to enroll:

-- 3. PROVIDE the Activation Code:

-If you have questions about the product, need assistance with identity restoration or would like an alternative to enrolling in Experian IdentityWorks online, please contact Experian's customer care team at the second second second to provide engagement number as proof of eligibility for the identity restoration services by Experian.
+1. ENROLL by: (Your code will not work after this date.)
+2. VISIT the Experian IdentityWorks website to enroll: 3.
+PROVIDE the Activation Code: • you have questions about the product, need assistance with identity restoration or would like an alternative to rolling in Experian IdentityWorks online, please contact Experian's customer care team at epared to provide engagement number as proof of eligibility for the identity restoration services by Ex perian.

-ADDITIONAL DETAILS REGARDING YOUR EXPERIAN IDENTITYWORKS CREDIT 3B MEMBERSHIP:
+ADDITIONAL DETAILS REGARDING YOUR 12-MONTH EXPERIAN IDENTITYWORKS CREDIT 3B MEMBERSHIP: